Convex billiards on convex spheres: Perturbations of periodic points of billiard systems

 {\bf Case 1b.} $c_p=0$.
 In this case $D_pF^n=\pm I_2$.
 We first make a normal perturbation at $s_0$, and get $D_pF^n_{\epsilon}\neq\pm I_2$.
 Then we do another perturbation given as in Case 1a.

 {\bf Case 2.} Now we assume that the orbit of $p$ is symmetric.
-The difficulty in this case is that there may exist multiple reflections.
 Without loss of generality we assume $n>2$.
-In this case, there are exactly two simple reflections among the orbit $\cO(p)$, and all other reflections happens twice (forward and backward).
-Moreover, $\pi_2(F^kp)=\pi/2$ at those two simple reflections.
-This time, it is possible that a wavefront focuses exactly at these two ends (say $s_0$ is one of them).
-If this happens, we make an extra shift of $\Gamma$ along the normal direction at $s_0$, so that the focusing wavefront is not invariant any more.
-Then one also gets $b_p\neq 0$ and $\tau_\epsilon(p)=\tau(p)+\epsilon\cdot b_p$.
-This completes the proof. \end{proof}
+Note that there always exist multiple reflections (even through there is no defect).
+More precisely, there are exactly two simple reflections among the orbit $\cO(p)$, and all other reflections happens exactly twice (forward and backward).
+Moreover, the orbit has perpendicular reflections at these two simple reflections.